prath2002sathe/prathamesh-demo/README.md

 # prathamesh-demo
 This is my first git repository.
+Author - prathamesh sathe